Lampsi

-Lampsi (Greek: Η Λάμψη, English: The Shine) was the longest running series in Greek television, among the most famous in Greece and Bulgaria.
-It was aired for more than 14 years by the Greek television station ANT1 nearly every day.
+Lampsi (Greek: Η Λάμψη, English: The Shine) is the longest running series in Greek television, airing for more than fourteen years by the Greek television station ANT1 nearly every day.

-Bulgarian television network Nova Television aired "Lampsi", dubbed in Bulgarian from 2000 to 2010.
+Bulgarian television network Nova Television aired Lampsi, dubbed in Bulgarian from 2000 to 2010.

-It began broadcasting on 16 September 1991 and the last episode was released on 29 July 2005.
+It began broadcasting on 16 September 1991 and the last episode was shown on 29 July 2005.
 In total 3,457 episodes were broadcast in 14 years.
 A total of 150,000 dialogues pages were written for 190 stories, involving 1,500 actors, seven directors and countless technicians.

-The script was written by Nikos Foskolos and on the filming of the episodes directors were Nikos Foskolos, Spyros Foskolos and five other directors.
+The script was written by Nikos Foskolos, and Nikos Foskolos and Spyros Foskolos were among the series' directors.